Belagir/lisilisk/README.md

 ### UVs & quads

 The parser for obj files should be able to load UVs and deal with faces made of more than 3 vertices.

+### Better materials

+Materials are an inetuitive mess.
+I should find a new way to express how a model is rendered, using simpler values, and textures maps for reflections.

 ### Dynamic updates of GPU data